Conditions of Hire

 Should you experience difficulties with central teaching/meeting rooms, or with your booking on the day of your event, the first step is to make your difficulty known to the closest Security point.
 Security staff will then attempt to resolve your difficulty as quickly and efficiently as possible.

-If a Security staff member is not at the Security point, contact a Services Supervisor at Ext.
-2266, or if calling from a Mobile Tel.
+If a Security staff member is not at the Security point, contact a General Service Duty Officer at tel.
 021-4902266.

 On the next working day after your event, you should report your difficulties to the Room Bookings Office.
-The Room Bookings Office, in consultation with the security staff on duty at the time of your event, will attempt to establish the cause of your difficulties, and will take any action required to ensure that further difficulties are not encountered.
+The Room Bookings Office, in consultation with the General Service Duty Officers on duty at the time of your event, will attempt to establish the cause of your difficulties, and will take any action required to ensure that further difficulties are not encountered.

-Please report to the General Services Supervisor on duty so that the relevant forms may be completed prior to leaving the precincts.
+Please report to the General Service Duty Officers on duty so that the relevant forms may be completed prior to leaving the precincts.